earthlab-education/ea-python-2020-03-spatial-vector-template/README.md

-# Assignment 3 - Spatial Vector data
+# Assignment 3 - Spatial Vector Data Using Open Source Python

 This repository contains the notebooks for this week's assignment.
 Complete the homework in each `.ipynb` notebook, commit your work, and